How to Price a House With Real Estate Comps

 - Property size

 There can also be more specific things in common as well like flooring type and upgrades.
 These details may be harder to uncover.
-If you can’t find enough comps in your immediate area, it’s okay to expand your search to include a wider geographical range.
+If you can’t find enough similar properties to use as comps in your immediate area, it’s okay to expand your search to include a wider geographical range.
 Just don’t stray too far away as that will impact the accuracy.

 How to pull the best comps for your house

-Picking the best real estate comps can be a challenge if you’re struggling to find homes for a house that closely compare to yours.
+Picking the best real estate comps can be a challenge if you’re struggling to find homes for a house that closely compare to yours in your local market.
 You’re lucky if you live in a subdivision where floorpans, style, and finishes are similar.
 But if your neighborhood is as unique as the people living in it, it might not be so easy.

 The best strategy is to focus on the facts comparable between your home and the others.

 - Start with homes that have already sold.
 Don’t include those currently for sale or pending.
+Remember, you’re looking for comparable home sales to determine your listing price.
 You need to have a final sale price for accurate calculations.